310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

       <br>
       I embark into tomorrow
       <br>
-      For my ‘like’ is the strongest there ever was!
+      For my ‘like’ is the strongest there ever was![^4]
     </td>
   </tr>
   <tr>